MicrosoftDocs/sandbox/sandbox/demos/github-release-notes.md

 }
 ```

 1. Navigate back to the Function app Application settings.
-Add a setting named "Repo", with the value as the repo name: (organization/repository).
-1. Add another setting named ReleaseNotes, with the value as the name of the application created in step 12.
+Add a setting named "ReleaseNotesApp", with the value as the name of the application created in step 12.

 ## Next Steps
 TBD